-Additionally, listening to music on excessively loud volumes for extended periods of time can also cause headaches if not careful.
+Additionally, listening to music at excessively loud volumes for extended periods of time can also cause headaches if not carefully.

 However, if you are using earphones and headphones of any kind appropriately and safely, there is no link between the usage of headphones and headaches.